 Presentation and Objectives

-The Research Centre for the Management of Agricultural and Environmental Risks (CEIGRAM) is a Joint Research Centre of the Technical University of Madrid (UPM).
-It was created in 2007 under the collaboration agreement signed by the State Agency for Agricultural Insurance (ENESA, Autonomous Agency of the Ministry of Environment and Rural and Marine Affairs, MARM), AGROMUTUA-MAVDA (private insurer in the agricultural sector) and UPM.
+The Research Centre for the Management of Agricultural and Environmental Risks (CEIGRAM) is a Joint Research Centre of the Universidad Politécnica de Madrid (UPM).
+It was created in 2007 under a public-private collaboration agreement among the State Agency for Agricultural Insurance (ENESA, Autonomous Agency of the Ministry of Agriculture, Food and Environment, MAPA), AGROSEGURO (management of agricultural insurance in the name and on behalf of insurance companies that are part of the co-insurance pool) and UPM.

-ENESA carries out the activities that legislation entrusts to the MARM, in the field of agricultural insurance.
+ENESA carries out the activities that legislation entrusts to the MAPA, in the field of agricultural insurance.
 Its activities are focused on the promotion and coordination of the agricultural insurance policy endorsed by the Spanish Government.
-AGROMUTUA, with 25 years of experience in the industry, is the country’s leading agricultural mutual insurance company in trading volume.
+AGROSEGURO is responsible for the management of agricultural insurance on behalf of and on behalf of the insurance entities that are part of the co-insurance pool.
 The UPM, Spain’s largest technical university, has a strong commitment to R+D+i.
 It has 200 research groups and 15 Research Institutes and R+D+i Centres (among which is the CEIGRAM), providing a significant contribution to the international scientific community.

 CEIGRAM´s activity focuses on development and innovation, dissemination and training, in the field of analysis and management of agricultural and environmental risks.
 Thanks to its mission, its study topics and the composition of its staff, the CEIGRAM is integrated as part of the Technical School of Agricultural Engineering of the UPM.